DAMAC Towers by Paramount Hotels & Resorts

 DAMAC Towers by Paramount Hotels & Resorts Dubai is a complex of four skyscrapers located in Business Bay, Dubai.
 The complex was first announced in 2016 and will be completed in 2020.
 Each of the four buildings will be 270 m tall with 68 stories each.

 The complex was launched by Paramount Hotels & Resorts partnered with DAMAC Properties on 12 March 2013.
 The Damac Towers project is Paramount Hotels & Resorts first venture into the hotel and real estate industry.
 Once completed, the whole complex will cost around US$1 billion.

-The four towers will have a connecting multi-level plaza with themed restaurants and bars, events facilities, a screening room, fitness centers, swimming pools, kids club and retail zone based on Paramount-branded products.
+A multi-level plaza linking the four buildings will contain themed bars and restaurants, event spaces, a screening room, fitness centres, swimming pools, a kids club, and a shop area with Paramount-branded goods.
 One tower will feature the Paramount Hotel and Residences while the other three will house the DAMAC Maison–Paramount co-branded serviced residences.

 Residential towers

 3 of the 4 buildings in the complex are residential buildings.
 There are 1,140 residential units in total in the 3 towers.